nus-cs2103-AY2324S2/ip/docs/README.md

 ## About

-Dibo is a chatbot with an intuitive Graphical User Interface (GUI) that helps you track your tasks. :smile:
+Dibo is a chatbot with an intuitive Graphical User Interface (GUI) that helps you track your tasks.

 These are the tasks that Dibo supports:
 * To-do: Basic task with description